Dane County takes first tentative steps toward getting back to business

 Tattoo shops generally follow strict sanitation procedures, which will continue, according to staff at Lost Lakes and Isthmus Tattoo and Social Club, with the addition of masks for artists and clients.

-Isthmus Tattoo, located on State Street in Downtown Madison, reopened with just a couple of the tattoo artists working at a time, owner Cory Correia said.
+Isthmus Tattoo, on State Street, reopened with just a couple of the tattoo artists working at a time, owner Cory Correia said.
 He said two artists were tattooing Tuesday while another was in a back room working on drawing designs for clients.

 Democratic Gov. Tony Evers’ original “safer at home” order closing “nonessential” businesses went into effect March 25 and was originally set to expire April 24.
 It was extended in mid-April to run through Tuesday until the Republican-leaning state Supreme Court overturned it on May 13, when Dane County put into place its own stay-at-home order.